ddnexus/pagy/docs/guides/migration-guide.md

 #### Cleanup the Models

-Search for keywords like `per_page`, `per` and such, which are actually configuration settings.
-They should be added to the specific paginator call in the controller (e.g. `pagy(:offset, collection, limit: 10)`) or globally to the pagy initializer (e.g.
+Look for terms like `per_page`, `per`, and similar, as these are configuration settings.
+Include them in the appropriate paginator call in the controller (e.g., `pagy(:offset, collection, limit: 10)`) or globally in the Pagy initializer
-`Pagy.options[:limit] = 10`)
+(e.g., `Pagy.options[:limit] = 10`).

-If the app uses the `page` scope in some of its methods or scopes in some model, that should be removed (including removing the argument used to pass the page number to the method/scope), leaving the rest of the scope in place.
-Search where the app uses the already paginated scope in the controllers, and use the scope in a paginator statement.
+If the app uses the `page` scope in model methods or scopes, remove it, along with the argument used to pass the page number, while preserving the rest of the scope.
+Locate where the app applies this paginated scope in the controllers and replace it with the scope in a paginator statement.
 For example:

 ```ruby Controller
 #@records = Product.paginated_scope(params[:page])